 Karibu sana Tanzania!
 (Welcome to Tanzania!)

-If you plan on travelling to Tanzania, get used to hearing this welcoming Swahili expression.
-I lived in Tanzania for a year, and never tired of it.
-But I also never tired of Tanzania—the culture, the language, the scenery, the people all captured my heart, which made leaving all that more emotional.
+If you’re planning on travelling to Tanzania, get used to hearing this welcoming Swahili expression.
+I lived in Tanzania for a year and never tired of it.
+But I also never tired of Tanzania — the culture, the language, the scenery, and the people all captured my heart, which made leaving all that more emotional.

-I went to Tanzania to work on a Global Affairs Canada project for a year, during which time I lived in Mwanza, a stunning port city on the shores of Lake Victoria towards the western region of the country.
-And a place that had some of the most beautiful sunsets I’ve ever seen.
+I moved to Tanzania to work on a Global Affairs Canada project for a year, during which time I lived in Mwanza, a stunning port city on the shores of Lake Victoria, towards the western region of the country.
+It’s a place that had some of the most beautiful sunsets I’ve ever seen, but it was the rest of the country that had me falling head over flip-flops in love with Tanzania.

-Your money can go a long way when it comes to food, transportation, and in some cases, accommodations.
-But if you’re travelling from North America or Europe, the flights to and from Tanzania will rack up your spending in an instant.
-And those once-in-a-lifetime experiences can quickly eat up your wallet.
-That being said, what’s a trip to Tanzania without going on a safari?
+In Tanzania, your money can go a hell of a long way when it comes to food, transportation and, in some cases, accommodation.
+But if you’re going to be flying to the east of Africa from any other continent on the planet, you’re probably going to spend a lot of money on flights.
+Plus, all of those once-in-a-lifetime experiences can quickly eat up your budget.
+That being said, what’s a trip to Tanzania without going on safari?

-One thing’s for sure— a trip to Tanzania will stay with you forever.
-Tanzanians are incredibly friendly and hospitable and they love when foreigners come to explore their country.
-It also doesn’t hurt to learn a bit of Swahili.
-I’ve never been anywhere where the locals appreciate me speaking the local language more than in Tanzania.
+One thing’s for sure, a trip to Tanzania will stay with you forever.
+Tanzanians are incredibly friendly and hospitable, and they love when foreigners come to explore their country.
+It also doesn’t hurt to learn a bit of Swahili (hello = jambo; thank you = asante; you’ll hear hakuna matata a lot, too: it means no worries!)
+I’ve never been anywhere where the locals appreciate me speaking the local language more than Tanzania.

-Even though I lived in Tanzania for a year, I quickly learned that the time of year makes a huge difference for seasonal tourism.
-As such, it might be helpful for you to know about the different seasons so you can try to plan your trip accordingly.
+Even though I lived in Tanzania for a year, I quickly learned that the time of year makes a huge difference to the type of trip you’ll want to put together.
+In Tanzania, there are both short and long dry seasons and short and long wet seasons.

-Low (Wet) season — April to May (long rains) or November to December (short rains).
-These time frames might be the best time to plan your trip to Tanzania if you’re looking to save money on accommodations and excursions while in the country.
+Low (wet) season: April – May (long rains) or November – January (short rains).
+These months will be the best time to plan your trip to Tanzania only if you’re looking to save money on accommodations and excursions while in the country.

 What’s Included in this Post